-Based on the relationship between Virginia Woolf and Vita Sackville-West in the years prior to Woolf’s acclaimed and controversial publication of Orlando, this is a film that should have offered a rich tapestry of literature and female sexuality.
-However, Vita and Virginia fails to fly, offering a film that plays to 1920’s cliches, with a script and artistic direction that delivers a confused final product.
+Based on the relationship between Virginia Woolf and Vita Sackville-West.
+In the years prior to Woolf’s acclaimed and controversial publication of Orlando.
+This is a film that should have offered a rich tapestry of literature and female sexuality in 20s Britain.
+However, Vita and Virginia fail to fly.
+Offering a film that plays to 1920’s cliches, with a script and artistic direction that delivers a confused final product.

 Visually parts of Vita and Virginia are a delight, capturing the atmosphere of 1920’s Bermondsey beautifully.
-However, its script often feels like it’s torn from the pages of an Enid Blyton book, paying more of a homage to The Famous Five than the literary giants it aims to portray.
-Arterton and Debicki offer solid performances, but are never truly allowed to shine as the film jumps from scene to scene with little space for relationships to develop fully.
-Male and female characters feel one dimensional, leaving no space for audience reflection on the interface between hidden sexuality and marriages of convenience.
-Equally the films handling of sexuality and sexual liberation offers little analysis of 1920’s social constructs, or the wider 20’s society sitting outside the bubble of wealth and opulence.
+However, its script often feels torn from the pages of an Enid Blyton book.
+Paying more of a homage to The Famous Five than the literary giants it aims to portray.
+Arterton and Debicki offer solid performances but are never truly allowed to shine.
+As the film jumps from scene to scene with little space for relationships to develop fully.
+Male and female characters feel one dimensional.
+Leaving no space for audience reflection on the interface between hidden sexuality and marriages of convenience.
+Equally the films handling of sexuality and sexual liberation offers little analysis of 1920’s social constructs.
+Or the wider 20’s society sitting outside the bubble of wealth and opulence.

-The films soundtrack feels as though it’s been ripped from a 1980’s film, never matching the era on screen or the relationship in portrays; adding little emotion to scenes where music should increase audience emotion and attachment.
+The film’s soundtrack feels as though it’s been ripped from a 1980’s film, never matching the era on screen or the relationship it portrays.
+Ultimately adding little emotion to scenes where music should increase audience emotion and attachment.

 The end result is a film that feels disjointed, lacklustre and ultimately confused.